The Commission for Occupational Safety and Health

 - is the peak consultative forum on occupational safety and health in Western Australia;

 - is the driving force behind Western Australia’s workplace safety laws, policies and programs; and

-- liaises with WorkSafe, a division of the Department of Commerce that administers and enforces safety and health laws in Western Australia.
+- liaises with WorkSafe, a division of the Department of Mines, Industry Regulation and Safety that administers and enforces safety and health laws in Western Australia.